florentpoujol/Daneel/docs/docs/files/lang.md

     end

 Each of the localized strings (the lines) are identified by a key, unique across all languages.
 The keys must not contains dot and the first-level keys must not be any of the languages name.

-The key/line pairs for each languages must be set in a table returned by a global function which name follows the template : `Lang[Languagename]()` (The first letter of the language must be uppercase).
+The key/line pairs for each languages must be set in a table as value of the language name in the `Lang.dictionariesByLanguage` object.

-    function Lang.UserConfig()
-        return {
+    Lang.UserConfig = {
-            default = "english", -- case-insensitive
+        default = "english", -- lower case
-            current = "EnGlIsH",
+        current = "french",
     }
-    end

-    function LangEnglish()
-        return {
+    Lang.dictionariesByLanguage.english = { -- names in lower case too
         key = "value",

         greetings = { -- you may nest the key/line pairs.
             welcome = "Welcome !",
         }
     }
-    end

-    function LangFrench()
-        return {
+    Lang.dictionariesByLanguage.french = {
         greetings = {
             welcome = "Bienvenu !",
         }
     }
-    end

 <a name="retrieving-a-line"></a>